 Social Security: Women Get $354 Per Month Less Than Men – Here’s Why

-Big box stores like Target and Wal-mart, as well as sites like Amazon, are also thinking about school shopping and starting to roll out the deals this week, making it a prime time to begin your back-to-school shopping.
-According to the TopCashback.com survey, 79% of those polled plan to save money by shopping sales.
+Big box stores like Target and Walmart, as well as sites like Amazon, are thinking about school supply shopping and starting to roll out deals.

-Rebecca Gramuglia, consumer expert at TopCashback.com, offered a few tips to find the best deals.
+Rebecca Gramuglia, the public relations manager at TopCashback.com, offered a few tips to find the best deals.
 “With so many back-to-school sales happening at once, be sure to take advantage of as many deals and discounts as you can.
 Keep track of online promotions by signing up for email lists, noting TV advertisements and grabbing the stores’ circulars every time you shop.”

-Joye Hehn, Next Step financial education manager for Regions Bank, agrees, “Make a list and check for sales and coupons online before you go shopping.”
+Joye Hehn, VP of Financial Education Strategy & Implementation at Regions Bank, agrees, “Make a list and check for sales and coupons online before you go shopping.”

 Shop the Sales at Target

 Target, which devotes an entire seasonal section of its store to back-to-school, is a perfect place to complete your school shopping in one stop.
-A glimpse at the deals for this week (good through Saturday, August 21), include:
+A glimpse at the deals for this week include: